gtirabassi/documentation/helm.md

 Helm is a tool for managing Kubernetes charts.
 Charts are packages of pre-configured Kubernetes resources.

-Use Helm to...

 - Find and use [popular software packaged as Kubernetes charts](https://github.com/kubernetes/charts)
-- Share your own applications as Kubernetes charts
-- Create reproducible builds of your Kubernetes applications
-- Intelligently manage your Kubernetes manifest files
-- Manage releases of Helm packages

-## Helm in a Handbasket

-Helm is a tool that streamlines installing and managing Kubernetes applications.
-Think of it like apt/yum/homebrew for Kubernetes.

 - Helm has two parts: a client (`helm`) and a server (`tiller`)
 - Tiller runs inside of your Kubernetes cluster, and manages releases (installations)